BarbaraVrh/Latin-translator/README.md

 This program provides the user with three buttons which have latin names for left, middle and right.
 Once either of them is clicked, it provides a english translation for them.
+The files contained in this project include the visual basic form (the item that the user sees) and the file containing the code that enables the form to work.